WestpacGEL/GEL/components/list/README.md

-# @westpac/icon
+# @westpac/list

-The icon component.
+The list component.